B Corp companies merge profit and purpose

 To join the 3,500 company-strong community of B Corps — the majority of which are small companies — you need to tackle what B Lab calls the three pillars of certification requirement: assessment, legal, and verification.

-Note: Don’t expect certification to happen overnight.
-Between preparation and the three pillars themselves, the entire process could take anywhere from around four months to a year.
+Note: Don’t expect to become B Corp certified overnight.
+Between preparation and the three pillars themselves, the entire process of B Corp certification could take anywhere from around four months to a year.

 Prospective B Corps must first fill out the “B Impact Assessment” — an online quiz of approximately 200 questions that provides a picture of how a company has been run over the last 12 months.